 Parts of a spoon in Italian

-The handle of the spoon where you place your fingers is called manico or less commonly impugnatura.
-Historically this part was called codolo, but you don’t need to learn that!
+The handle of the spoon, where you place your fingers, is called manico or, less commonly, impugnatura.
+Historically, this part was called codolo, but you don’t need to learn that!

-An Italian spoon for every occasion
+An Italian spoon for any occasion

 Cucchiaio da minestra